.png)

 If using Numeric, you’ll be automatically notified when an account that was previously reconciled no longer ties out automatically with prior period balance monitoring.

-For instance, with an account like prepaid expenses, you’ll want to pull up your prepaid expense workpapers.
-Make sure all documents are up to date.
+For instance, with an account like prepaid expenses, you’ll want to pull up your prepaid expense workpapers and make sure all documents are up to date.
 This step sets the foundation for a smooth reconciliation process.

 If using Numeric for account reconciliation, your GL balance and workpaper total will automatically be pulled in, no need to download trial balances.
 Then you can drill directly into transactions to pinpoint any discrepancies.

-Should discrepancies arise, be sure to investigate the cause and then account for them: for an account like fixed assets for example this might include updating the recorded value of an asset, ensuring accumulated depreciation is correct, adding missing assets to the books, or writing off assets that are no longer there.
+Should discrepancies arise, be sure to investigate the cause and then account for them.
+For an account like fixed assets, for example, this might include:

-Gerry works as an accountant for Tall-Task Tools, a manufacturing company.
+Gerry works as an accountant for the manufacturing company Tall Task Tools.
 One of his monthly tasks is to reconcile the company's bank account with the bank statement to ensure accuracy and completeness of financial records.

 Bank account reconciliation is crucial for detecting errors, unauthorized transactions, or discrepancies in cash balances, thereby ensuring the accuracy of financial reporting and maintaining the integrity of the company's financial records.